 Pacing and Credit

 Supervised Independent courses are half courses.
 It takes four half courses (levels I, II, III, and IV) to complete the equivalent of a year-long elementary-level course emphasizing speaking and listening proficiency.
-Half courses require a minimum of 1 hour per day (7 hours per week) of individual study plus a weekly 60-minute conversation session.
+Half courses require a minimum of 1 hour per day of individual study including a weekly 60-minute conversation session.
 Level I courses in languages with complex scripts meet for an extra 30 minutes each week for handwriting and reading practice.